PlutoLang/plutolang.github.io/docs/Runtime Environment/Socket.md

 ---
 ### `socket.recv`
-Returns the oldest chunk of data received on the transport layer (TCP packet) or crypto layer (TLS record).
+Receive data from a socket.
 #### Parameters
 1. The socket instance.
+#### Returns
+- If the socket is open: The oldest chunk of data received on the transport layer (TCP packet) or crypto layer (TLS record) as a string.
+- If the socket is closed: Nil.
 #### Multitasking
 If a message is buffered, the function can return immediately.
 If not, it will yield if inside a coroutine, and block otherwise.
 ```pluto